About the interim Australian CDC

 We will continue to operate as part of the Department of Health, Disability and Ageing until the launch of the independent Australian CDC.

-The new agency will launch on 1 January 2026, subject to legislation passing.
+The new agency will launch on 1 January 2026.

 Read more about what we do.